 Kahri NestingenMarketing Manager

-Kahri Nestingen has over two years of experience as a marketing professional.
+Kahri Nestingen has over three years of experience as a marketing professional.
 She has worked for The Limb Preservation Foundation for over a year and has worked on multiple fundraising campaigns and had an integral role in the 2020 Golf Classic.
 Kahri is a Colorado native who has returned back home after graduating from Luther College in Decorah, Iowa as a Communication Studies major.
 During her free time, Kahri enjoys running, singing, and cooking.